Welcome to Luis P. Untalan Middle School

 Student Attendance Procedures

-In front of the Student Support Office (SSO), there is a basket and black box for drop off (see picture).
+In front of the Student Support Office (SSO), there is a basket and black box to drop off your excuse notes (see picture).

 8-20-21: Face-to-face students who are absent from any of their classes must provide a note from a parent/guardian in order for their absence to be marked excused in Powerschool.